zq99/optionsview/README.md

 There are two formats provided:

-- straddle view: call and put data for the same expiration and strike is side by side.
+- Straddle view: Call and Put data for the same expiration and strike is side by side.

-- tabular view: call and put data is stacked together.
+- Stacked view: Call and Put data is stacked together.

 ## Installation